koduri-bit/job-listings-01/README.md

 **Application state is managed using useState and props concept**

-**See my other projects where I would be using different state management concepts.**
+**See below projects where I would be using different state management concepts.
+Note the project still remains same `Job listings with filtering`, but the implementation changes as per below table**

   | Project                           |  Managing Application State | Managing Application side effects  |
   | :---                            |   :---:                       |   :---:                             |